Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Case Studies

+We randomly split the dataset into two halves with one half as the primary dataset and the other as the auxiliary dataset, so that the independence of two datasets assumed in \cref{sec-inference} is satisfied.
+Our goal is to evaluate the partial identification sets for true positive rate disparities of this personalized dosage algorithm.
+Positive disparities indicate that the personalized algorithm has higher chance to correctly recommend high dosage to one group than to another group.

 We consider three sets of discrete proxy variables: only genetic factors, only current medications, and both genetic factors and current medications.
-The conditional proababilities of race, optimal dosage indicator $Y$, and recommended dosage indicator $\hY$ given these proxy variables can be easily estimated by corresponding sample averages within each level of the proxy variables.
 Among the proxy variables, the genetic factors are particularly strong candidates since they are found to be highly predictive for the optimal warfarin dosage \citep{international2009estimation}.
 At the same time, genotype variants of CYP2C9 and VKORC1 are known to also be highly correlated with race.
 For example, \citet{international2009estimation} even recommended imputing missing values of the genotypes based on race labels.

-In \cref{fig: warfarin-proxy-outcome-hists} we display the histograms of the conditional probability predictions for both race and outcomes, for each proxy.
-For outcomes, we show all four combinations of true outcome and decision outcome.
+The conditional probabilities of race, optimal dosage indicator $Y$, and recommended dosage indicator $\hY$ given these proxy variables can be easily estimated by corresponding sample averages within each level of the proxy variables.
+In \cref{fig: warfarin-proxy-outcome-hists} we display the histograms of the estimated conditional probabilities for both race and outcomes, for each proxy.
+For outcomes, we show probabilities of all four combinations of true outcome and decision outcome.
 For race, we separate the probabilities by label.
 We note that current medications and genetic factors together form a highly informative proxy, both for race and for outcomes.

-In \cref{fig:warfarin-suppfn}, we use the support function formulation of \cref{prop: tpr flp} to compute the convex hull of the partially identified set for the simultaneous values for TPRD measures.
-The true vector of simultaneous TPRD values, derived using the whole single dataset, is plotted as a red star and is contained in each partial identification set, as guaranteed by the theory.
-Positive disparities indicate higher TPR for the White group.
+\paragraph*{Binary comparisons.} \Cref{fig: warfarin-CI} shows the estimates of closed-form bounds of TPRD for one race versus the rest without any extra assumptions.
+The bound estimators for TPRD and associated confidence intervals are similar to those for DD in \cref{sec: est-binary} (see \cref{proofsec: tprd-asymp} for details).
+We first observe that using genetic factor proxies, whether in combination with current medication or not, provides clear evidence that the TPR disparity between Asian and other races is negative, in disfavor of Asians.
+Although the directions of the Black-vs-Rest TPRD and White-vs-TPRD are unclear when using either genetic factor proxies or current medication proxies alone, combining these two set of proxies considerably narrows the bounds of these two disparities, and the Black-vs-Rest TPRD is positive at a 95\% confidence level.